a1928375/Search-Engine-Company-problems/README.md

 2. Question 2

-    Given a dice which rolls from 1 to 5, simulate a uniform 7 sided dice!
+    Given a dice which rolls from 1 to 5, simulate a uniform 7 sided dice.

 3. Question 3